Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

 TO DO:

 - **David** Please review/edit the [DNS](#DNS) section.
 In particular, what is the role of the private DNS zones created in the portal (as opposed to the forwarders created in the DNS server), and how were they created?
-- **Spyros** Resolve with Afiri whether the Barracuda firewall config is merged into master
 - **Spyros** Final editing to improve flow
 - **Spyros** create pull request into master, notify Teo to review, accept